Duplicating

 Map Pin Place 11 Christ Episcopal Church/Washington County Court House/Capitol Theatre

-Map Pin Place 12 Vermont Historical Society Museum/Agency of Agriculture Building
+Map Pin Place 12 Vermont Historical Society Museum & Agency of Agriculture — Followed by the Vermont State Capitol

 Map Pin Place 13 Auditor of Accounts Building/Capital City Farmers Market